GatewaySoftwareEngineering/PFM-With-Remix/README.md

 ## Data

-The data representation for this application is kept simple due to the limited functionality.
-We have not integrated a backend or API, so you can use `localStorage` to store the application's data.
-You may also find some mock data and pre-installed tools to assist you in building your application.
+The application uses a simple data representation due to its limited functionality, and does not have a backend or API integrated.
+However, you are welcome to use your own backend or API if you prefer.
+Additionally, some pre-installed tools and mock data are available to help you develop your application.

 ## Best Practices